New Zealand Certificate in Fashion (Level 4)

 The fashion world is fast-paced, exciting, and diverse, and with commitment and further study, you could consider career paths including fashion design, fashion journalism, buying, patternmaking, styling, or costume design for film/theatre/television.

-The School of Design is internationally-recognized as a great place to study fashion.
+The School of Design is internationally-recognised as a great place to study fashion.
 You will be part of a vibrant fashion and design culture with access to modern design facilities and guidance and support from highly skilled lecturers.

 International